Skip to main content

 REDIS_PASSWORD=supersecretpassword

-Never commit a Redis password to source control.
-Use a secrets manager or CI/CD environment injection in production.
+Never commit Redis credentials to source control.
+Use environment injection or a secrets manager in production.

 Development